Leica M (Typ 240) - First Impressions

 a "current" product, it is highly improbable that Leica will

-release a further firmware update with some more improvements.
+release any further firmware updates with some more improvements.

 Nonetheless, I list a few things below that could be improved on the Leica